The Summer 2020 Heddleson internship program has been canceled due to the COVID-19 pandemic.

 - The committee will include representation from HSEO campus faculty, campus P&S staff, and a program specialist in the field.

-- The committee will evaluate the applications and forward recommendations, in rank order, to the Program Director by October 30.
+- The committee will evaluate the applications and forward recommendations, in rank order, to the Program Director.
+Then, grantees will be notified.